AnnieYIN080/Convert-csv-to-parquet/README.md

 PyArrow is the underlying engine for Parquet files and is much faster than traditional Pandas I/O. For files slightly larger than memory, you can use an intermediate approach called Dask which utilizes PyArrow for chunked processing.<br>

+**2. Large Scale: Out-of-Core Processing (Single Node)<br>** These methods efficiently utilize a single powerful machine's CPU cores and disk I/O, streaming the data without loading the full dataset into RAM at once.<br>

-**2. Large Scale: Dask (Out-of-Core Processing)<br>**
+**2.1 Dask (Out-of-Core Processing & Parallelism)<br>**
 `pip install dask[dataframe] s3fs pyarrow`<br>
-Dask is excellent for files too large for a single machine's memory, as it automatically breaks the data into chunks, processes them in parallel, and manages memory usage.<br>
+Dask breaks the large file into many smaller pandas DataFrames (partitions), processes them in parallel across your available CPU cores, and manages the execution graph.
+This allows for processing files much larger than RAM.<br>

+**2.2 DuckDB (Streaming Conversion via SQL)** <br>
+`pip install duckdb s3fs pyarrow`<br>
+DuckDB is a high-performance in-process analytical data management system.
+By using its SQL interface, we can instruct DuckDB to read the CSV file from S3 and write the Parquet file directly.<br>

+DuckDB excels here because it performs the conversion using a streaming process.
+It does not materialize the entire intermediate result into a single DataFrame in Python's memory.
+Instead, it processes chunks of data efficiently and streams them out, offering high performance with minimal memory overhead.<br>

 **3. Massive Scale: PySpark / AWS Glue (Distributed Computing)<br>**
 For true petabyte-scale data, a horizontally scalable cluster framework is required.<br>